trys/sergey/example/_imports/options.md

 #### `--content=markdown`

-Markdown files should be stored in a `_content` folder, you can override that.
+Markdown files should be stored in a `_imports` folder, but you can override that.